sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 Levene test could be non-significant (i.e. *p* > 0.05).
-What this means is that, alongside any statistical test of the assumption being met, you should always plot the standard deviation around the means for each group / category in the analysis...just to see if they look fairly similar (i.e. homogeneity of variance) or not.
+What this means is that, alongside any statistical test of the assumption being met, you should always plot the standard deviation around the means for each group / category in the analysis… just to see if they look fairly similar (i.e. homogeneity of variance) or not.

 .. ----------------------------------------------------------------------------